Lookman on his transfer rumours at Atalanta: Wherever the future takes you we shall see - TribalFootball.com

-Lookman on his transfer rumours at Atalanta: Wherever the future takes you we shall see
+Lookman on Prem transfer rumours at Atalanta: Wherever the future takes you we shall see

 The winger has been a revelation for Atalanta in Serie A and the Champions League this season.